dojot/docs/source/architecture.rst

 The DataBroker service makes use of an in-memory database for efficiency.
 It adds context to Apache Kafka, making it possible that internal or even external services are able to consume real-time data based on context.
-DataBroker is also a distributed service to avoid it being a single point of failure or even a bottleneck for the architecture.
+DataBroker can also be a distributed service to avoid it being a single point of failure or even a bottleneck for the architecture.

 DeviceManager